tenon-io/multimedia-access-reqs-addendum/media-access-requirements-addendum.md

  * Captions must identify each speaker each time the speaker changes.
 This identification must be consistent throughout the content.
  * Captions must identify meaningful non-spoken sounds including background sound.
 Care should be taken to avoid making the captions for non-spoken content too verbose, concentrating on conciseness.
  * Captions must not block meaningful content on screen, e.g. Speaker's job title when displayed.
- * Captions length, while displayed, should:
-   * not use 3 or more lines.
+ * Captions must not be displayed on more than 2 lines
-   * have a maximum length of 68% of the width of a 16:9 video and 90% of the width of a 4:3 video.
+ * Captions length, while displayed, should have a maximum length of 68% of the width of a 16:9 video and 90% of the width of a 4:3 video.
 The number of characters this represent depends on the font type and size used to display captions.
  * Captions should use UPPER CASE for speech, and lower case for actions or identifying speakers, e.g. Man: I THINK THE DOG IS UPSET.
    * Captions should include actions or sound effects when they add meaning within parenthesis or brackets, e.g. (dog barking)
+ * When a sentence must be divided into two or more captions, it should break at a logical phrase rather than at a random point

 ### Subtitles
  * Subtitles are not required